djparentx/dArkOSen-R36S/README.md

 4. the console will reboot twice as it expands partitions
 5. the console will reboot into dArkOSen

 **Rufus is the only supported flashing software at this time.
 Almost all other software has shown a tendency to corrupt the system files.
 If you are on a Mac then Balena Etcher has shown the least amount of failures but still has occasional problems.
-If your install is acting strangely and you did not use Rufus please re-flash the image with Rufus before contacting for support.**
+If your install is acting strangely and you did not use Rufus re-flashing the image with Rufus solves most problems.**

 *If you can't find your model in the MODEL SELECTOR then make copies of your original dtbs and rename them* `rg351mp-uboot.dtb` *and* `rk3326-r36s-linux.dtb` *then copy them to the boot partition.
 You will not have full access to the overclock without patching.*